CommunityToolkit/Graph-Controls/README.md

 - [WpfMsalProviderSample](./Samples/WpfMsalProviderSample)
 - [ManualGraphRequestSample](./Samples/ManualGraphRequestSample)

+### Contoso Notes Sample

+[Contoso Notes](https://github.com/CommunityToolkit/Sample-Graph-ContosoNotes) is a premier sample note-taking app infused with Graph powered features and controls from the Windows Community Toolkit, demonstrated in practical application scenarios.

 ## <a name="documentation"></a> Getting Started

 To get started using Graph data in your application, you'll first need to enable authentication.